 Six residents are accepted per year into the program.

 Please review the Frequently Asked Questions page for general questions and answers.
-For specific questions and information, please e-mail Jackie DiMartino, Pediatric Dentistry Certificate Program Coordinator.
+For specific questions and information, please e-mail Jackie DiMartino, Pediatric Dentistry Certificate Program Administrator.

 Program Curriculum | Faculty | FAQs